dandes3/nachos/userprog/README.txt

          increments the number of links to the OpenFile object.

    (5) On the shell and #SCRIPT:
+       - (5) On the shell and #SCRIPT:
-       - The shell reads initially will read a line from stdin.
-If this line has no arguments, we exec with char* 0 for the second argument.
+       - The shell initially will read a line from stdin.
+If this line has no arguments, we exec with (char*) 0 for the second argument.
 If there are arguments in the line, we parse the string to put the arguments in a char* array.
 This array is assumed to be under 128.
          The program then execs the filename with the argument as a char**.
 If the file does not exist, we print a minimal error message.
 When the executed file exits, the shell will continue to run and wait for a new command.
 If the line that was input to stdin begins with #, then the line is ignored.
-If the shell detects >, then we close stdout, dup the new fd on the rhs of >, and close that fd as well to redirect the shell output to file corresponding to the fd.
-         For #SCRIPT, we manipulate in addrspace. noff.magic is the first line of the file, so we test what noff.magic (in hex) was when the first line in a file is #script, and store this value as #define SCRIPT We modified the opening of files as to allow open files to remember their own name.
-And when noff. magic is the SCRIPT value, we call a modified version of userprog/protest::startprocess and pass to it test/shell (the name of the executable) and the name of the script.
-Inside startprocess, we do fileopen (scriptname) to get the openfileid, and then close(0), dup (openfileid) and close (openfileid) in order to get the shell's input to become the script file.
-The rest of the code for start process remains the same so we can run test/shell as normal.
+If the shell detects >, then we close stdout, dup the new fd on the right hand side of >, and close that fd as well to redirect the shell output to file corresponding to the fd.
+For script files, the first line must start with #SCRIPT.
+We handle this in Addrspace.
+The value of noff.magic is the first line of any file, so we test what noff.magic (in hex) was when the first line in a file is #SCRIPT, and store this value as #define SCRIPT.
+We modified the opening of files as to allow open files to remember their own name.
+And when noff.magic is the SCRIPT constant, we call a modified version of StartProcess in userprog/progtest and pass to it test/shell (the name of the executable) and the name of the script.
+Inside StartProcess, we do FileOpen (scriptname) to get the openfileid, and then Close(0), Dup (openfileid) and Close (openfileid) in order to get the shell's input to become the script file.
+The rest of the code for StartProcess remains the same so we can run test/shell as normal.

    (6) On AddrSpace changes:
        - We made several major changes to addrspace, they include: A failed flag; if fails to allocate memory or open the executable, marks failed as true and returns.
 Checks to see if executable is